Loft Conversion Specialists

 - Velux windows can be controlled via a remote, fantastic for high ceiling and children.

-A newly finished loft conversion by Project 4 that includes bespoke fitted furniture:
+A newly finished loft conversion by My Loft Pad that includes bespoke fitted furniture: